-The team at the Institute of Pharmacovigilance Sciences has expertise in the concept, design, implementation, and completion of methodological studies, as well as a broad range of experience in pharmacovigilance and pharmacoepidemiology.
+The team at the Centre for Pharmacovigilance Sciences has expertise in the concept, design, implementation, and completion of methodological studies, as well as a broad range of experience in pharmacovigilance and pharmacoepidemiology.

 At the DSRU, we are committed to evaluation of current methodologies in pharmacoepidemiology and pharmacovigilance, and consideration of how these can be improved.

 All methodological work carried out at the DSRU is communicated to the scientific and medical communities via publications, presentations, and attendance at major pharmacoepidemiology and pharmacovigilance conferences.